Find Me Falling: Plot

 John calls Sia and convinces her to return for dinner that evening.
-Melina delivers John's groceries and he asks her to help cook dinner.
+When Melina delivers John's groceries, he asks her to help cook dinner.
 Sia arrives early and finds John getting dressed while a woman is in the kitchen.
-Sia believes John is cheating on her, but when Melina walks out, it is revealed that Melina is Sia's daughter.
-When Manoli's sister arrives unexpectedly for a date, Sia believes he's cheating on her with two women, one her daughter, and storms out.
+She assumes he is 'entertaining' someone else, but when Melina walks out, it is revealed that she is Sia's daughter.
+Manoli's sister then arrives inadvertently for a date, so Sia assumes he is a womanizer, and storms out.

-It is revealed that John and Sia wanted to be together, but she was scared off by his fame.
-She was pregnant with Melina at the time, but decided to raise her to believe her father was a passing tourist when it was in fact John, who did not know of the pregnancy.
+It is revealed that John and Sia wanted to be together, but she was scared off by his career.
+She was pregnant with Melina at the time, but raised her letting her believe her father was a passing tourist.
+She had gone to NYC to tell John of the pregnancy, but his sudden fame scared her off.

-Later at the tavern, Melina invites John to sing his song with her.
-He drunkenly announces that he is Melina's dad and that Sia never told him about her.
+Later, at the tavern, Melina invites John to sing his song with her.
+He starts to, then drunkenly adds more lyrics revealing he is Melina's dad and that Sia never told him about her.
 Melina storms out, angry at her mom, and Sia follows, angry at John.
 Melina is later persuaded by her grandmother to forgive Sia.

-John shares a new song of his with Jimmy, who insists he can mount a comeback with it.
+John plays a new song of his for Jimmy, who insists he can mount a comeback with it.
 He sees a girl named Anna near the cliff edge, convinces her not to jump, and discovers she is pregnant.
 He allows her to stay on his sofa that night.
 In the morning, he takes Anna to tell her parents about the pregnancy, discovering that Manoli is her father.
-Manoli lashes out at John.
+He then lashes out at John.

-Later that day, Anna goes into labour.
+Manoli spends the rest of the day out drinking with John.
+In the evening, Anna goes into labour.
 At the hospital, John runs into Sia who believes he is there to see her and tells him off.
-He explains he is there to see Anna and that his departure from Cyprus is imminent.
+He explains he is actually there to see Anna and that his departure from Cyprus is imminent.

 Melina later teaches John to sing a song in Greek so he may serenade Sia at her window.
-She watches from her window but does not go outside.
+She watches from her above but does not go outside.
 John gives the new song he wrote to Melina so she may start her singing career.
 Melina tells Sia, who promptly finds John and forgives him.

-Some time later, Melina successfully launches her musical career with Jimmy as her manager, while John is happily living with Sia in his cliffside home and spending time with the locals he has befriended.
+Some time later, Melina successfully launches her musical career in NYC with Jimmy as her manager, while John is happily living with Sia in his cliffside home and spending time with the locals he has befriended.